arushiv/regulatoryAnnotations_comparisons/README.md

 Answer yes to the user agreement; go with the default installation path or specify your own.
 Answer yes to prepend the install location to your PATH.

 # Step 2: Prepare analysis directory
-## Create a new directory and change into it.
+Create a new directory and change into it.
-## Download data files from the tar archive - this will set up a data/ folder with annotation files used in for the manuscript
+Download data files from the tar archive - this will set up a data/ folder with annotation files used in for the manuscript Clone this repository

-## Clone this repository
+# Step 3: Create and activate environment

-# Step 3: Create environment `regulatory_comparisons` with the required software using the `environment.yaml` file and activate it
+Create an environment named `regulatory_comparisons` with the required software using the `environment.yaml` file and activate it
 ```
 $ conda env create --name regulatory_comparisons --file environment.yaml
 $ source activate regulatory_comparisons